kevmhughes/uf1844-ironhack/README.md

 ### Users are able to:

 * add images to the gallery
-* add image category
+* add image categories
-* filter through images by title, keywords.
+* filter through the images in the gallery by title or keywords.
-* delete image
+* delete images from the gallery